Chevrolet Camaro (first generation): COPO 427s

 A GM corporate edict forbade its Divisions from installing engines larger than 400 cid in mid-size and smaller models.
 Requests from dealers (notably Don Yenko in PA, Baldwin-Motion in NY, Nickey in IL and Dana in CA) who had been dealer-installing 427 cid engines in the Camaro prompted Chevrolet to use an ordering process usually used on fleet and special orders (taxis, trucks, etc.) to offer 427 engines in the Camaro.
 Two Central Office Production Orders (COPO), numbers 9560 and 9561, were offered in the 1969 model year.

 The COPO 9561 used the cast iron block/cast iron heads, solid-lifter L72 big-block engine, rated at 425 hp SAE gross at 5600 rpm and 460 lbft of torque at 4000 rpm.
 Yenko ordered 201 of these cars to convert them into Yenko Camaros.
 Other dealers also became aware of the L72 engine package.
 Around 1,000 Camaros were fitted with the L72 engine option.

 The COPO 9560 used an all-aluminum ZL1 designed specifically for drag racing, where weight savings were at an absolute premium.
 The package was conceived by drag racer Dick Harrell, and ordered through Fred Gibb Chevrolet in La Harpe, IL, to enter NHRA Super Stock racing.
 A total of 69 ZL1 Camaros were produced.
 The engine alone cost over US$4,000—or more than an entire base V8 Camaro.
-Rated at 430 hp SAE gross at 5200 rpm and 450 lbft of torque at 4400 rpm/376 hp SAE net "as installed", it could produce over 500 gross with exhaust changes and tuning.
+Rated at 430 hp SAE gross at 5200rpm and 450 lbft of torque at 4400rpm/376 hp SAE net "as installed", it could produce over 500 gross with exhaust changes and tuning.

 The ZL1 engines were manufactured at the Tonawanda Assembly Plant before being installed in Corvettes and Camaros or sold over the counter to racers.
 Each took 16 hours to be hand-assembled in a room that Corvette Chief Engineer Zora Arkus-Duntov described as "surgically clean."